General Data Protection Regulation

 Another category called sub-processors or third-party businesses performing data processing for other companies are also accountable for protection of personal data, according to the GDPR.

-Who is a Data Protection (DPO) and does my business need one?The DPO is responsible for informing employees of their compliance obligations as well as conducting monitoring, training, and audits required by the GDPR.
+Who is a Data Protection Officer (DPO) and does my business need one?The DPO is responsible for informing employees of their compliance obligations as well as conducting monitoring, training, and audits required by the GDPR.
 A DPO needs to be appointed if you:

 - process large amounts of personal data

 - carry out large scale systematic monitoring of individuals or,

 Can we use products before you are fully compliant?Yes, you can confidently continue with all products as we are currently in the process of achieving compliance.
 The regulation approved by the EU parliament in April 2016 provides businesses an adapting period of 2 years until the enforcement date of May 2018.
 Preparing for GDPR is a company wide challenge involving large amount of time, resources and expertise. is working towards it and will be GDPR compliant by May 2018.

 How does my business benefit by complying with the GDPR?The GDPR helps restore consumer trust by acting as a central authority governing rules of data protection and rights across the EU.
 The new law allows businesses to undertake opportunities in the digital market while protecting an individual’s fundamental rights.